CHANDRAKANTHGONUGUNTLA/CryptoKoiN_cryptocurrency/README.md

   - Assurance of a secure password recovery process.

-### **Investment Page**
+### **User Investment**
 ![Relational Diagram](./diagrams/relational_diagram.png)

 - **Description**:
   The investment page displays the user's current cryptocurrency portfolio, showing an overview of the coins they hold, quantities, and their total portfolio value.

 - **Purpose of the Template**:
-  To provide users with an organized view of their investments, enabling them to see the performance of their portfolio at a glance.
+  To deliver a seamless and intuitive interface for users to manage their cryptocurrency investments.

 - **SQL Code**:
   ```sql